Abjad/abjad/trunk/abjad/docs/source/reference_manual/chords/index.rst

 This means you can add pitches to your chord in any order.

 Adding many pitches to a chord at once
 --------------------------------------

 Use ``extend()`` to add many pitches to a chord.

-You can use chromatic pitch numbers:
+You can use pitch numbers:

 ::